Sara Rhodes | USHJA Certified Trainer

 Sara Rhodes, owner and head trainer at Autumn Road Farm, is dedicated to producing her horses and riders in the hunters, jumpers and Equitation at a local and national level.

-Sara began her professional career in 1997, working for a few different trainers, before she started Autumn Road Farm in 2006.
+Sara began her professional career in 1997, working for a few different trainers before she started Autumn Road Farm in 2006.
 She is a certified trainer with the USHJA.
-Sara also is a “r” licensed judge in hunter/hunter seat equitation and is currently pursuing her jumper card.
+Sara is also an “R” licensed judge in hunter/hunter seat equitation and an “r” licensed judge for jumpers.

 In an effort to expand her knowledge and others Sara organizes and participates in clinics given by a variety of industry experts including Kevin Babington and Albert Voorn.